 Dihydrotestosterone, or DHT, is a natural but powerful metabolite of the human body and the main cause of hair loss in both men and women.
 It’s a chemical derivative of testosterone, created when the metabolism of androgen gets involved with an enzyme called 5-alpha-reductase.
-It’s formed primarily in the prostate gland, testes, adrenal glands and hair follicles and interestingly, though it is important in early stages of development, DHT can have serious negative effects in adult life.
+It's formed primarily in the prostate gland, testes, adrenal glands and hair follicles and interestingly, though it is important in early stages of development, DHT can have negative effects in adult life.
 However, there are clinically proven medications that work to address the effects of DHT, like hair loss.

-Researchers have found that during adult life testosterone, rather than its bi-product DHT, is essential for normal sexual behaviour and important in building protein and in metabolic activities, like the production of blood cells, bone formation, carbohydrate metabolism and liver function.
+Researchers have found that during adult life testosterone, rather than its by-product DHT, is essential for normal sexual behaviour and important in building protein and in metabolic activities, like the production of blood cells, bone formation, carbohydrate metabolism and liver function.